 Mark on outer base of bowl

-Many of the Jiajing/Tianqi bowls/plates also carried auspicious phrase consisting of 4 chinese characters on the outer base.
+Many of the Jiajing/Tianqi bowls/plates carried auspicious phrase consisting of 4 chinese characters on the outer base.
 Some common phrases include Wan Fu you tong (万福攸同), Fu gui Jiaqing (富贵佳器), Chang Ming Fugui (长命富贵) and etc.

 There are also those with reign marks and sometime undecipherable marks.